Are you alone during the festive season?

 While some people may have grand plans for the holiday season surrounded by friends and family, there are some people that may be alone for Christmas this year.
 People can be alone for a variety of reasons – you may be new to town, travelling alone and are away from loved ones, or you may have recently lost someone close to you.

-Whatever the reason, here are five tips that may help you to enjoy the festivities
+Whatever the reason, here are six tips that may help you to enjoy the festivities.

 1. Be creative